WELCOME TO OUR WEBSITE

 WE INVITE YOU TO JOIN OUR SOUTHERN CROSS ART GROUP (SCAG)

 We get together at 7pm on certain Tuesday evenings of the month for various activities at AMRA (name on building), 48 Barry Avenue, Mortdale.
 And also at 1pm on each Thursday, during school terms, for painting together at Sylvania Heights Community and Youth Club Hall, 288 Box road, Sylvania Heights.

 An Art Group (or Art Society, Art Club, etc) is a place where artists can gather to share experiences and learn from each other.
-An Art Group is an extension of an art class where the artist can take part (depending on the activities provided by that Group) in activities such as ...
+An Art Group is an extension of an art class where the artist can take part in the activities provided by that Group.

-- Outdoor Painting - another popular activity is taking your paints, sketch book, camera, etc. into the open air and working along with other artists.
+Outdoor Painting (“en plein air” painting) – another popular activity is taking your paints, sketch book, camera, etc. into the open air and working along with other artists.
 The challenge here is to compose a painting when you have 360 degrees of sight to work from!
 Some people enjoy the company of other artists, the chance to record scenes for later artworks, and the fresh air that is free on these occasions.
 En plein air painting is more vibrant than work done in the studio and is a challenge.
 It is highly recommended for all artists, beginners or experienced.

 Life Drawing – another challenge for an artists is the drawing of the human figure, but an ability to do this allows the artist to create an interesting artwork that tells a story.
 It is certainly worth working on and gives any painting an interesting focal point.

 Outings – as time and opportunity permit, there are many outings that can take place.
 These range from visits to Art Galleries and Exhibitions; day trips to various places of interest; and can even include weekends and longer periods away in the company of other artists.